 Following approval from Falkirk Council and the Forth Valley Health Board (NHS Forth Valley), the Falkirk Integration Scheme, the formal legal partnership agreement between the two parent organisations, was submitted to the Scottish Ministers on 24 June 2015.
 On 3 October 2015 Scottish Ministers legally established Falkirk Integration Joint Board.
 The IJB is responsible for the strategic planning of the functions delegated to it and for ensuring the delivery of its functions through the locally agreed operational arrangements.
+The functions delegated are detailed with the Integration Scheme which is published here http://nhsforthvalley.com/wp-content/uploads/2015/04/Falkirk-Integration-Scheme1.pdf.

-As health and social care functions in Falkirk were not formally delegated to the IJB until 1 April 2016, 2015/16 was a 'Shadow Year' to allow the IJB to undertake the necessary preparations for local implementation of integrated health and social care services.
+Health and social care functions in Falkirk were not formally delegated to the IJB until 1 April 2016.
+However during the shadow period (3 October 2015 to 31 March 2016), preparations were made for local implementation of integrated health and social care services.

-This publication contains the financial statements for the first year or 'Shadow Year' of Falkirk Integration Joint Board for the year ended 31 March 2016.
+This publication contains the financial statements for the period 3 October 2015 to 31 March 2016.